CHiPs44/space-invaders-sdl2/README.md

 ### Ideas

+- [ ] function keys instead of 1, 2 and others?
 - [ ] level counter?
 - [ ] pause game?
 - [ ] credits (scene or pop-up with semi-graphic chars)?